 The other kind of REIT is a mortgage REIT.
 Mortgage REITs, sometimes called mREITs, don’t own property directly.
 Instead, they own property mortgages and mortgage-backed securities.
 Their income comes from the interest they’re paid on the mortgages.

-Both types of REITs are given special tax status as long as they pay out at least 90% of their income to investors.
+Both types of REITs are given special tax status as long as they pay out at least 90% of their income to investors so they make a good choice for alternative income investing.
 While REITs are subject to other corporate taxes, they don’t have to pay taxes on current income (rents or interest payments from the current period) that is distributed to unitholders (the trust version of shareholders).
 Essentially, the REIT is treated as a “pass through” entity, collecting the rents or interest payments and then passing them on to investors.
 It’s as if you own a sliver of the properties or mortgagees themselves.

 But that doesn’t mean REITs have no growth potential.
 While they’re taxed on any earnings they retain, limiting how much they can invest in their business, REITs can still improve properties, raise rents and sell and buy properties.
 Plus, as with the preferred stocks and CEFs above, REITs can gain value in the eyes of investors.
 Both mortgage REITs and equity REITs were badly hurt by the housing and financial crisis, so there have been some great opportunities to get capital gains by buying undervalued REITs in recent years.
 I focused on the growth potential of REITs when I wrote about them in June.

-But MLPs have a few more twists you should understand before investing, including the relationship between the limited partner (LP) and general partner (GP) and the tax implications for unitholders.
-I discussed all those issues here, with help from MLP Profits Editor Roger Conrad.
+But MLPs have a few more twists you should understand before getting into this alternative investing vehicle, including the relationship between the limited partner (LP) and general partner (GP) and the tax implications for unitholders.